 We have made joint venture investments with third parties and Blackstone affiliates and we expect to make additional joint venture investments in the future.
 We have entered into, and expect to continue to enter into, joint ventures as part of an acquisition with the seller of the properties.
+Generally, we expect the level of control we have with respect to any joint venture will correspond to our economic interest in such joint venture, but this may not always be the case.
 We may acquire non-controlling interests or shared control interests in joint ventures.
 Even if we have some control in a joint venture, we would not be in a position to exercise sole decision-making authority regarding the joint venture.
-Investments in joint ventures may, under certain circumstances, involve risks not present were another party not involved, including the possibility that joint venture partners might become bankrupt or fail to fund their required capital contributions.
+Investments in joint venture partners might become bankrupt or fail to fund their required capital contributions.
 Joint venture partners may have economic or other business interests or goals that are inconsistent with our business interests or goals, and may be in a position to take actions contrary to our policies or objectives.
 Such investments may also have the potential risk of impasses on decisions, such as a sale, because neither we nor the joint venture partner would have full control over the joint venture.
 Disputes between us and joint venture partners may result in litigation or arbitration that would increase our expenses and prevent our officers and directors from focusing their time and effort on our business.
 Consequently, actions by or disputes with joint venture partners might result in subjecting properties owned by the joint venture to additional risk.
 In some cases, our joint venture partner may be entitled to property management fees, promote or other incentive fee payments as part of the arrangement of the joint venture.
 In addition, we may in certain circumstances be liable for the actions of our joint venture partners.

 In addition, in connection with investments in which we participate alongside any Other Blackstone Accounts, the Adviser may decline to exercise, or delegate to a third party, certain control, foreclosure and similar governance rights relating to such shared investments for legal, tax, regulatory or other reasons.
 There is no guarantee that we will be able to co-invest with any Other Blackstone Account in the future.
+In addition, we may participate in follow-on investments in the joint ventures with Other Blackstone Accounts in which the Other Blackstone Accounts may invest less than their pro rata share or may not participate at all or vice versa.
 We will not participate in joint ventures in which we do not have or share control to the extent that we believe such participation would potentially threaten our status as a non-investment company exempt from the Investment Company Act.
 This may prevent us from receiving an allocation with respect to certain investment opportunities that are suitable for both us and one or more Other Blackstone Accounts.